National holidays of United States in 2025

 In 2025, the United States observes several key national holidays, including New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, and Thanksgiving.
 These federal holidays are celebrated nationwide and often impact work schedules and public services.
 Find the full list of holidays in 2025 and plan accordingly.

-The upcoming holiday on Sunday, June 15, 2025 is Father's Day observed United States.
+The upcoming holiday on Tuesday, Sept.
+16, 2025 is International Day for the Preservation of the Ozone Layer observed United States.

 Upcoming Holidays